 For body aches:

-Rumors have it that you pick three leaves to pour hot water add a tiny bit of honey or sugar in it wait until cool and drink it 3 times a day for body aches.
+Rumors have it that you pick three leaves pour hot water add a bit of honey or sugar in it wait until cool, drink it 3 times a day for body aches.

 For nose bleed:

 Nose bleed for no good reasons or occasional nose bleed.
-Pick three flowers to submerge it in hot water, cover it until it cools off.
+Pick three flowers to submerge in hot water, cover them until it cools off.
 Drink it when cool enough to drink.

 For coughing/whooping coughs with phlegm and blood:

-Pick three leaves to boil in hot water and drink with cool.
-Soak in some water and drink it 3 times a day.
+Pick three leaves to boil in hot water and drink when warm.

 For rashes from poison oak or poison ivy:

-Pick some leaves to use it as a poultice or boil some leaves and bathe in it.
+Pick some leaves to use as a poultice or boil some leaves and bathe in them.

 Cleaning the liver:

 Cleans the liver.
-Mince a young leave into an egg and steam it.
+Mince young leaves into 3 eggs and steam them.
 Or cook it with meat.